near/docs/docs/4.tools/near-api-js/using-near-api-js.md

     // name of contract you're connecting to
     viewMethods: ["getMessages"], // view methods do not change state but usually return a value
-    changeMethods: ["addMessage"], // change methods modify state
+    changeMethods: ["addMessage"], // change methods modify state }
-    sender: account, // account object to initialize and sign transactions.
-  }
 );
 ```